How To Clean Roomba - Detailed Cleaning iRobot Roomba

 Replace the filters every 2 months.

-There are two types of brushes on an iRobot Roomba: the primary brush and the side brush.
+Now that the filters are sorted, let's tackle the part most people dread — the brushes.
+There are two types on an iRobot Roomba: the primary brush and the side brush.

 The primary brush is the large, rolling brush that sits at the center of the robot's bottom.
 Its job is to scrub out stubborn stains and dirt as well as pick up debris lodged in carpets.